insideout10/wordlift-docs/docs/key-concepts.rst

 When linking entities to each other, WordLift uses the ``owl:sameAs`` property; this means that we're talking about the same *thing* (or simply that both entities share the same "identity"): "Yes, I'm talking about that same *[Europe Day]* that Freebase describes with machine id **m/04f6ymq**".

 This linking process is also called `reconciliation`_ or disambiguation.
+Find out more on `how to import and export the user vocabulary <import-export-vocabulary.html>`_.

 Knowledge Graph
 _____________